Herpangina: Signs and symptoms

 Symptoms include sudden fever with sore throat, headache, loss of appetite, and often neck pain.
 Within two days of onset, an average of four or five (but sometimes up to twenty) 1 to 2 mm diameter grayish lumps form and develop into vesicles surrounded by redness.
 Over the next 24 hours, these become shallow ulcers, rarely larger than 5 mm diameter that heal in one to seven days.
 These lesions most often appear on the tonsillar pillars (adjacent to the tonsils), but also on the soft palate, tonsils, uvula, or tongue.

 A small number of lesions (usually two to six) form in the back area of the mouth, particularly the soft palate or tonsillar pillars.
 The lesions progress initially from red macules to vesicles and lastly to ulcerations, which can be 2–4 mm in size.

 Cause

 Typically spreads via the fecal-oral route or via respiratory droplets.

 Diagnosis

 A diagnosis can be made from clinical signs and symptoms, and treatment consists of minimizing the discomfort of symptoms.
 It can be differentiated from herpetic gingivostomatitis by the positioning of vesicles - in herpangina, they are typically found on the posterior oropharynx, as compared to gingivostomatitis where they are typically found on the anterior oropharynx and the mouth.

 Treatment

 Treatment is usually supportive only, as the disease is self-limiting and usually runs its course in less than a week.

+In children with herpangina, using peginterferon α-2b spray may lead to quicker recovery.
+Silver ion spray and Albinterferon may also be helpful.